Big Bone Lick State Park

 Big Bone Lick State Park is located at Big Bone in Boone County, Kentucky.
 The name of the park comes from the Pleistocene megafauna fossils found there.
 Mammoths are believed to have been drawn to this location by a salt lick deposited around the sulfur springs.
-Other animals including forms of bison, caribou, deer, elk, horse, mastodon, moose, musk ox, peccary, ground sloths, wolves, black bears, stag moose, saber-toothed cats, and possibly tapir also grazed the vegetation and salty earth around the springs that the animals relied on for their diet.
-One mastodon bone was unearthed here with a noticeable cut mark on it, implying that the Clovis people lived in the area thousands of years ago.
-The area near the springs was very soft and marshy causing many animals to become stuck with no way to escape.
-It bills itself as "the birthplace of American paleontology", a term which dates from the 1807 expedition by William Clark undertaken at the direction of President Thomas Jefferson.
-In Nicholas Cresswell's journal, dated 1774 to 1777, he records a visit in 1775 to what was then called "Elephant Bone Lick."
-In this account, Cresswell describes finding several bones of "prodigious size", as well as tusk fragments, and teeth—one weighing approximately 10 pounds.
-While he assumed the bones were from ancient elephants, the local native traditions claimed the bones to be those of white buffaloes that had been poisoned by the salty water.
+Other animals including forms of bison, caribou, deer, elk, horse, mastodon, musk ox, peccary, ground sloths, wolves, black bears, stag moose, saber-toothed cats, and possibly tapir also grazed the vegetation and salty earth around the springs that the animals relied on for their diet.
+The majority of fossils found in the area have been dated to the Wisconsin Glacial Period (c.
+115,000 – c.
+11,700 years ago).
+Human burials and other signs of human habitation have also been uncovered.